-Longlisted for the Bare Fiction Prize 2016
+Longlisted for the Bare Fiction Prize in 2016.

-Associate Lecturer for the OU teaching a first degree level course in Creative Writing 2006-2008
+Associate Lecturer for the OU in Creative Writing 2006-2008

 MA in International Politics.
 Distinction.
-Universite Libre de Bruxelles (October 93 – June 94).
+Universite Libré de Bruxelles (October 93 – June 94).
 Thesis on Roma communities in Eastern Europe.

 MA in Modern History.
 2:1.
 Awarded the Fletcher Scholarship.
 Worcester College, Oxford University (October 86 – June 89)